rgilks/pongo/ARCHITECTURE.md

 - **Tick Loop:** The server calls `GameState::step` which delegates to `game_core::step`.
 - **Broadcasting:** Every 3rd tick (20Hz), it sends a snapshot to all clients via `broadcast_state`.

+> [!NOTE]
+> **Edge Latency Nuance:** While Durable Objects run "at the edge," each specific match runs in a **single location**.
+Frame updates still suffer light-speed latency for players far from that specific data center.
+Global latency is mitigated by region-aware matchmaking, ensuring players match in a DO close to both of them.

 ### 3. The Client (`client_wasm`)

 The client needs to be smooth (120Hz+) even though headers only arrive at 20Hz.